-Utterly fascinating!
-But whatever happened to the remaining contents of Tom’s box of delights?
-Read on to find out!
+But whatever happened to the remaining contents of Tom’s box?

 Discs of discovery

-The box’s full contents remained a complete mystery until a chance meeting at a California garage sale in mid-April 2019 between Jason Moorhouse (the owner of California-based retro video game store, Nostalgia Alley) and none other than Tom Payne himself.
+The box’s full contents remained a complete mystery until a chance meeting at a California garage sale in mid-April 2019 between Jason Moorhouse (the owner of California-based retro video game store, Nostalgia Alley) and Tom Payne himself.

 What follows is a fascinating revisit to the ‘Sonic Enemies’ disk and many more rarities besides.